• Skip to main content

 • Don't rush the onions.
 Low heat = caramelization, not burnt bits.

 • Cool onions before mixing.
-Warm onions will melt the cream base.
+Warm onions and dairy don’t mix.

 • Deglaze if sticking.
 A splash of water, broth, or even white wine works.

 • Make extra onions and freeze them!
+If you are going to cook two onions, you might as well add a few more for other dishes and freeze the extra.
 They freeze beautifully for up to 3 months.
 (Use them in soups, burgers, quiches, casseroles, everything!)
+I used my extra to make a delicious onion tart and onion compound butter.
+Recipes coming soon)

 • Cranberry Jalapeno Cream Cheese Dip ready for the Christmas party